lopezloo/pyfilmweb/README.rst

 * access to movies, games, TV shows, persons, TV channels, cinemas
 * access to trailers and Filmweb productions
 * access to user features
-* no scraping - uses API, which is more fast and reliable
+* no scraping - uses API, which is faster and more reliable
-* support for python 2.7 & 3.4+
+* support for Python 2.7 & 3.4+

 ============
 Installation